Tehnična pomoč / technical assistance

-The CMSR’s implementation of international development cooperation is based on the International Development Cooperation of the Republic of Slovenia Act.
-The Act introduces into the Slovenian legal order the Official Development Assistance (ODA) procedures and methods according to internationally aligned standards and the OECD rules.
-Other legal/formal bases for implementing the ODA include the Strategy and the Resolution on International Developmental Cooperation of the Republic of Slovenia.
+The CMSR’s implementation of international development cooperation is based on the International Development Cooperation and Humanitarian Assistance of the Republic of Slovenia Act, adopted in 2018.
+The Act defines the objectives and methods of long-term planning, financing and implementation of international development cooperation of Slovenia, according to internationally aligned standards and the OECD rules.
+Other legal basis for the implementation of the international development cooperation represents the Resolution on International Developmental Cooperation and Humanitarian Assistance of the Republic of Slovenia, which defines the geographical and sector-specific priorities for Slovenia's international development cooperation.
 To formalise the ODA procedures, the Centre’s Council adopted the Centre for International Cooperation and Development Manual for Conducting Official Development Assistance.

-The CMSR has 40 years of experience implementing international development cooperation and a well-established brand in the developing countries and has skills to perform the technical/operational part of international development cooperation.
-The Government of the Republic of Slovenia and the SID Banka (Slovenian Development Bank) each hold one-half of the controlling stakes of the CMSR.
+The CMSR has 50 years of experience implementing international development cooperation and a well-established brand in the partner developing countries and has skills to perform the technical/operational part of international development cooperation.
+The Government of the Republic of Slovenia and the SID Banka (Slovenian Promotional Development and Export Bank) each hold one-half of the controlling stakes of the CMSR.
 After linking the Centre and the SID Banka Group, the CMSR remained under appropriate supervision of the Government in terms of the founding structure.
-Synergy effects were thereby created, enabling the SID Banka with its financial instruments to support the Republic of Slovenia’s bilateral development assistance, as technically and operationally provided by the CMSR.
-Indirectly, this increases the competitive power of Slovenian companies conducting projects in developing countries, thus putting them on an equal footing with their competitors that already receive such support from their home countries.
+Synergy effects were thereby created, enabling the SID Banka with its financial instruments to support the Republic of Slovenia’s bilateral development cooperation, as technically and operationally provided by the CMSR.
+Indirectly, this increases the competitive power of Slovenian companies conducting projects in partner countries, thus putting them on an equal footing with their competitors that also receive such support from their home countries.

 Based on its vast experience with international development cooperation operations, the Centre prepares expert and professional reports on projects, annual reports and project monitoring.
 The CMSR requests the information required for the feasibility study already in the project material.